nspin/nspin.github.io/articles/solving-the-rubiks-cube-blindfolded.md

 ### Conjugation

-### 3-Cycles from Conjugated Double Transpositions
+### 3-Cycles from Conjugated Double-Transpositions

 ## Executing a Solution